-I’ve worked as a therapist in multiple community mental health and school settings since 2009 and have been in private practice since 2012.
+I’ve worked as a clinician in multiple community mental health and school settings since 2009 and have been in private practice since 2012.
 I began my therapy career as a practicum student in 2009 and promoted *through the ranks* to Director of Clinical Services and Training for a community mental health agency with 4 locations.
 I’ve also worked as a Clinical Supervisor in a variety of community mental health and private practice settings for clinicians working toward licensure in various disciplines (i.e., LMFT, LPCC, LCSW, PsyD, PhD) since 2014.

 Purpose of Therapy